 If you’re up to speed with what’s going on in food, you’re no newbie to localism.
-In recent years, chefs across the nation have started looking at the historic dishes and foods and dishes native to their areas.
-From Austin to Atlanta, to New York, there’s a full-fledged renaissance in embracing the foods of yesteryear and bringing them into the brilliant present.
-New Southern cuisine is bringing back old dishes and old grains, legumes.
-Digging in and exploring regional cuisines, food ways, and food histories are the newest preoccupations in our collective culinary consciousness.
-You can opt to learn via textbooks and lectures and jump through all the same hoops as the other students, or you can get direct training on the foundations of the culinary arts as an apprentice to a professional chef and see how tradition and practice come together in one of the most dynamic, thriving industries on the planet.
+In recent years, chefs across the nation have started looking at the historic dishes and foods native to their areas.
+From Austin to Atlanta to New York, there’s a full-fledged renaissance in embracing the foods of yesteryear and bringing them into the brilliant present.
+New Southern cuisine is bringing back classic dishes with a new twist and reviving grains such as legumes.
+Digging in and exploring regional cuisines and food histories are the newest preoccupations in our collective culinary consciousness.
+You can opt to learn via textbooks and lectures, or you can get direct training on the foundations of the culinary arts as an apprentice to a professional chef and see how tradition and practice come together in one of the most dynamic, thriving industries on the planet.

-Are you ready to get no-nonsense, real-world training in the culinary arts from within the hustling-bustling environment of a real kitchen?
+Are you ready to get no-nonsense, real-world training in the culinary arts in the hustle and bustle environment of a real kitchen?
 If you think you can handle the heat, we want to hear from you!

 “Being a product of an apprenticeship (externship) program, I cannot say enough about it and believe it’s the best way to go.
 On-the-job experience is invaluable.
 You can’t be a great chef until you’ve done the job for a while in a real kitchen and know the real pressures of the culinary industry.”